-There are two different units of Visual Art offered in Year 9, ‘Art’ and ‘Fine Art’.
-They have a slightly different focus and students will produce very different artworks in each course.
+There are two different units of Visual Art offered in Year 9, ‘Project Art’ and ‘Studio Art’.

 Artistic ability is fostered and developed throughout the course.
 Thus, students should not feel that they have to be confident in an area (i.e., being a good drawer) before they can select Art as an option.

-Guest speakers, artists and Art teachers work as a team to coach and mentor students through the practical and theoretical aspects of the course.
+Guest speakers, artists and Art teachers work as a team to coach and mentor students through the practical aspects of the course.
 Students don’t need to be overly proficient in any one area when they enter the course, as they will develop skills along the way.

 Interested?Submit your details today